 Finally, make sure to agree on what form the funding will take.
 They could be a loan or equity in your company.
 If the money is a loan, agree to a repayment plan and use a P2P lending website to document everything and manage the loan.

-5. Find an angel investor
+5. Find an angel investor to raise capital for a business

 By definition, angel investors are accredited individuals with a net worth exceeding $1 million or annual income of more than $200,000.
 They typically operate alone, but may team up with other angel investors and form a fund.